Partnership – cornerstone to achieving goals

 Supported by Nestle and Winrock International (Winrock), GAR is carrying out a range of activities aimed at enhancing suppliers’ compliance with human rights standards.

-Partnering with the Accountability Framework Initiative (AFI), Verite Southeast Asia and the International Labour Organisation, we are raising awareness on human rights in palm oil for suppliers, empowering representatives from supplier companies as Occupational Health and Safety (OSH) experts and exploring how collective bargaining and social dialogues can be used to maintain harmonious workplaces and successful collaborations.
+Partnering with the Accountability Framework Initiative (AFI), Verite Southeast Asia and the International Labour Organisation, we are raising awareness on human rights in palm oil for suppliers, empowering representatives from supplier companies as Occupational Health and Safety (OHS) experts and exploring how collective bargaining and social dialogues can be used to maintain harmonious workplaces and successful collaborations.
 An engaging toolkit in the form of an animation video was developed to facilitate this work.

 Additionally, we joined forces with Verité Southeast Asia to assess labour and human rights in Nestlé’s supply chain.
 GAR also revised our supplier self-assessment form to better assist suppliers in meeting sustainability standards.